 It is crucial to outfit today's data management infrastructure with methods that can limit the disclosure of information.
 In the Data Security and Privacy Group, we research various aspects of these problems including formal definitions of privacy and security, efficient algorithms for checking privacy and security, the trade-off between privacy and utility, and we apply our ideas to different settings like privacy preserving data mining, data publishing, and access control.
-More specifically, we are working on the following three research directions:
+More specifically, we are working on the following research directions:

 Today's databases contain much sensitive personal information.
 Thus it is crucial to design database systems which can limit the disclosure of private information.
 To build such a system one has to answer two fundamental questions – (a) what is the sensitive information that is to be protected? and (b) what is the extent to which the database should limit the disclosure of the specified sensitive information?